libondev/debugger-for-console/README.md

 > \> `debugger-for-console.update`: Update the latest workbench configuration.
 (This allows your modifications to take effect immediately without restarting your editor.)

+> [!IMPORTANT]
+> if you find that the indentation of the statement you created is incorrect, please check the indentation method and size configured in your current file or the whole project.
+The default of the plug-in is: 2 indented spaces.

 ## Configuration